ng256/KeyboardBlocker/README.md

 **Keyboard Blocker** is a lightweight Windows utility designed to completely block keyboard input.
 It runs silently in the background with a system tray icon (near the clock), making it ideal for preventing accidental keystrokes (e.g., during video playback or when a child is using the computer).

-The program uses a low‑level keyboard hook (`WH_KEYBOARD_LL`) to intercept and discard all keyboard messages.
+The program uses a low‑level keyboard hook (`WH_KEYBOARD_LL`) to intercept and suppress all keyboard messages before it reaches applications.
 It is intended for situations where you want to prevent a child (or anyone) from accidentally pressing keys while watching a video.

 ### Key Features
 - **System Tray Integration**: Runs in the background with a tray icon.